kevinj24fr/CaImagingAnalysisFr/README.md

 ---

 ## 📬 Contact
-For questions, issues, or support, please open a [GitHub Issue](https://github.com/yourusername/CaImagingAnalysisFr/issues) or contact [your.email@domain.com](mailto:your.email@domain.com).
+For questions, issues, or support, please contact the maintainer.